Token Program Proposals (TPPs)

 What is a ZK Token Program Proposal (TPP)?

 Token Program Proposals (TPPs) include all proposals submitted through the ZKsync Token Governor.
-Token Programs assign minting and burning rights of ZK tokens, activating new mechanics for the ZK token.
+Token Programs assign minting and burning rights of ZK tokens to specified capped minters, activating new mechanics for the ZK token.
 All TPPs should be aligned with these guidelines and help achieve the goals supporting the vision of the ZK Credo.

 Token Programs help ZKsync Delegates launch new ZK token experiments and mechanisms.
 ZK token mechanics should focus on specific onchain behaviors, such as automatically distributing ZK tokens if certain onchain eligibility criteria are met.